2018 Innovate Durham Cohort

 Community Expert Solutions has a software platform, Digital LinCS, that matches, connects and manages eligible people to patient assistance programs for free and reduced cost HIV medications.
-Digital LinCS is configured to complete patient assistance programs for PrEP (Pre-exposure prophylaxis), a daily pill used to prevent HIV, and HIV Medication Assistance Program applications for HIV treatment medications.
+Digital LinCS is configured to complete patient assistance programs for HIV medication and assistance programs.
+Through Innovate Duhram, Community Expert Solutions worked with Durham County to sign up residents for HIV prevention treatments.

 Deep Visual Insights